nestjs/awesome-nestjs/README.md

 - [Nest sequelize-typescript](https://github.com/kentloog/nestjs-sequelize-typescript) - Nest + sequelize-typescript + JWT + Jest + Swagger.
 - [Samchon Backend](https://github.com/samchon/backend) - Template project for NestJS which utilizes Nestia, Safe-TypeORM and PostgreSQL.
 It supports developers to follow the TDD (Test Driven Development) and BDD (Behavior Driven Development) principles.
 Documents are well-formed and additional example projects are provided.
 - [NestJS Starter](https://github.com/rudemex/nestjs-starter) - Starter for BFF, MS and API Rest with NestJS, scalable by environments with centralized configuration to use GitOps, CI/CD with GitHub Actions, Dockerization, Conventional commits, versioning, etc... and much more.
+- [NestJS HTTP Boilerplate](https://github.com/Innei/nest-http-boilerplate) - A template for NestJS, Fastify, Typegoose, Vitest, custom Logger implementation, Redis and more, fast and simple boilerplate.

 ## Projects using NestJS